Skip to main content

 For the complete documentation index optimized for AI agents, see llms.txt.

 This guide is a tutorial walkthrough of the HelixDB query language.
-Each page builds on the last, starting from the simplest possible read and ending at parameter-bound stored bundles.
-Every example shows the TypeScript, Rust, and JSON form side by side, so you can pick a client and follow along — or skim across all three to see how the surfaces relate.
-The three forms are not three different query languages; they are three encodings of the same query AST.
-The TypeScript and Rust DSLs are typed builders that emit the JSON shape directly.
+Each page builds on the last, starting from the simplest possible read and ending at parameter-bound bundles.
+Key examples show the TypeScript, Rust, Go, Python, and JSON forms across the guide, so you can pick a client and follow along or skim across the surfaces to see how they relate.
+These forms are not different query languages; they are encodings of the same query AST.
+The TypeScript, Rust, Go, and Python DSLs are builders that emit the JSON shape directly.
 If you copy the JSON column into a POST /v1/query body, it will execute the same query as the DSL above it.

 Installing the SDKs

-To follow along in TypeScript or Rust, install the SDK for that language.
-Both emit the same query AST, so you can switch between them — or use the JSON column directly and skip the SDK entirely.
+To follow along in TypeScript, Rust, Go, or Python, install the SDK for that language.
+All four emit the same query AST, so you can switch between them — or use the JSON column directly and skip the SDK entirely.

 npm install @helix-db/helix-db

-For the full project layout and generator setup, see TypeScript Project Setup and Rust Project Setup.
+For the full project layout and generator setup, see TypeScript Project Setup, Rust Project Setup, Go Project Setup, and Python Project Setup.

 The running example